dbochicchio/reactor-mqtt-contrib/README.md

 The first device will implement the charger and its commands.
 The second one will show the information (power, current and energy) for the current charging session.
 *channel* is usually 1, unless you have a Prism Solar Duo.
 In this case, you'll need to map multiple devices using *prism_solar_charger* as base template.
 Neither poll nor LWT are supported by Prism Solar.
-Night mode is not supported by MQTT messages, but it's easily achievable with Reactor capabilities.
+Even if night mode is supported via MQTT messages, it's better to create something with Reactor capabilities, because it has a cumbersome structure and it's mostly cloud-driven.

 ### Fully Kiosk

-The device is mapping binary sensor (for screen turned on/off), dimming (for screen brigthness), battery level and charging status (plugged-in, battery power), and string_sensor that's showing the current app.
+The device is mapping binary sensor (for screen turned on/off), dimming (for screen brigthness), battery level and charging status (plugged-in, battery power), and a *string_sensor* capability that's showing the current app.
 Unfortunately, Fully Kiosk only supports commands via HTTP and thus a virtual device is needed to send commands.

 # Changelog

+*23175*: New logic to get online status, with each update.
 *22363*: Fixes for *prism_solar*; *owntracks_sensor* now fully supports *notHomeRegionName*, better handling of region transitions.

 # Support